QuopHi-Geek/maddox/README.md

 ### 2. Setting up a CI/CD pipeline

-Set up a simple a CI/CD pipeline using GitHub Actions, GitLab CI, or any other CI/CD tool of your choice to run the tests on every push to the repository
+Set up CI/CD pipeline using GitHub Actions

 ## Deliverables
 1. A link to the repository containing the code for the tests